 As precipitation falls, it is stored in the watershed’s land and water bodies and slowly released through shallow water discharge into the river.

 There are seven major watersheds in Alberta: the Peace/Slave, Athabasca, Hay, North Saskatchewan, South Saskatchewan, Beaver, and Milk.
 The Battle River watershed is a sub-basin of the North Saskatchewan Watershed; the Battle River flows into the North Saskatchewan River at Battleford, Saskatchewan.

 What is the history of the Battle River?

 The Battle River has a long and important history in central Alberta.
 The Battle River has First Nations significance in terms of territorial mapping and historical events.
-In earlier times, the Battle River hunting grounds were contested between the Cree Nation primarily in central and northern Alberta, and the Blackfoot Nation primarily in southern Alberta.
-Other locations, such as the Neutral Hills and Dried Meat, along the Battle River also have historical significance.
+In earlier times, the Battle River hunting grounds were contested between the Cree Nation, primarily in central and northern Alberta, and the Blackfoot Nation, primarily in southern Alberta.
+Other locations along the Battle River also have historical significance, such as the Neutral Hills and Dried Meat Lake.
 The Battle River also played an important role as settlers moved west to claim homesteads in the late 1800s and early 1900s.
 Settlers relied on the Battle River and its tributaries as a water source, a transportation corridor, and for agriculture.
 The Battle River was an important source of water for early railroads.
 The Battle River and its water levels have changed over time in response to climatic and ecological variations.

 the watershed today